What does a Police Sergeant do?

 - A high school diploma or equivalent is required; a bachelor's degree in criminal justice, law enforcement, or a related field is preferred.

-- Previous experience as a police officer, with a minimum of 3-5 years of service.
+- Prior experience as a police officer with a proven track record.

 Is becoming a Police Sergeant a good career path?

-Consider these pros and cons before pursuing a career as a Police Sergeant:
+Consider these pros when thinking about a career as a Police Sergeant:

 What is the job outlook for a Police Sergeant?